DataDrivenHumanities/AI-in-Classics/README.md

 - I WOULD NEVER HARM A ROMAN

 # GREEK SPECIFIC STATEMENTS
-- ways of saying things in greek that do not allign with english or are specific with greek
+- ways of saying things in greek that do not allign with english or are specific to greek

 # NEGATION
 - is not